 How do we communicate?

-Club members are given a code to use with our TeamReach – an application for smart phones.
+Club members are given a code to use with our channels in TeamReach – an application for smart phones.
 All minors should have their parents also use TeamReach.
-All communication is visible to everyone at all times as part of our adherence to the practices of SafeSport.org.
-Adult club members have a separate TeamReach group from our minors, too.
+All communication is visible to everyone with access to the club’s channels at all times as part of our adherence to the practices of SafeSport.org.

 What does it cost to join the club?

-Club dues are set by our Board and are currently $20 a month.
-Our dues permit you to have access to our club equipment, workouts, and coaching.
-To join the club, you must also get a membership with the American Canoe Association which costs $25 a year.
+Club dues are set by our Board and are currently $20 a month, year round.
+Our dues permit you to use our club equipment, take part in club workouts and events, and receive coaching.
+To join the club, you must also get a membership with the American Canoe Association which currently costs $40 a year.
 (The ACA membership cover’s the club’s insurance needs and more.)
-Please select the Ventura Olympic Canoe Club (or old club name) as your club when joining!
+Please select the Ventura Canoe & Kayak Club as your club when joining!

-New members are also expected to purchase their own life jacket in the first few months of paddling and the club gets a discount from NRS for these purchases.
-A good for paddling Type III life jacket will run between $50 and $100 dollars but you may also be able to find one cheaper.
-The main thing is to get one you feel comfortable wearing and paddling!
+As noted above, members are also expected to purchase their own life jacket in the first few months of paddling.
+The club gets a discount from NRS for these purchases.
+A good life jacket/PFD for paddling will run between $50 and $100 dollars but you may also be able to find one cheaper through other sources.
+The main thing is to get one you feel comfortable wearing while paddling!